lima1909/resty.nvim/README.md

 [Build Action]: https://github.com/lima1909/resty.nvim/actions

-A (hopefully) easy to use Rest Client plugin for neovim.
+An easy to use Rest Client plugin for neovim written in LUA.

 <div align="center">